karimova/UCI_HW_Karimova/06-Python-API-Challenge/Readme.md

 ## **Input Data**

-To run this code yo will need:
+To run these scripts yo will need:

 * Install `citypy` in your python environment (https://pypi.python.org/pypi/citipy)